Bassam as-Salhi: Political career

 In 2003, as-Salhi was elected Secretary-General of the Palestinian People's Party (PPP).

 As-Salhi was part of the Palestinian delegation to the International Court of Justice in 2004, where he addressed the Israeli construction of a separation barrier in the occupied West Bank.

 As-Salhi ran as the PPP candidate in the 2005 Palestinian Authority presidential elections.
 In the 2006 Palestinian legislative elections, he was elected as one of two deputies from The Alternative bloc.

-In 2007, he briefly served as the Minister of Culture in the Palestinian National Unity Government, before stepping down from his position.
+In 2007, he briefly served as the Minister of Culture in the Palestinian National Unity Government, before the unity government disbanded.

 In May 2018, as-Salhi was elected to the Executive Committee of the Palestine Liberation Organization (PLO).